 Stonehenge is one of the most famous megalithic monuments in the world and may once have been an observatory for predicting important astronomical events.
 But what is not clear is who built it, when, why and how?
 What was the extent of the architect's knowledge and was it designed as a center for religious ritual?
 These are just some of the questions raised about Stonehenge and here I shall attempt to find some answers.

 Stonehenge is a strange and powerful magnet, attracting people of all kinds, from all across the world to view and sense the mystical and magical aura of its huge and ancient stones.
-Many people of all faiths and religious denomination now make it an annual pilgrimage, particularly during the summer solstice.
+Many people of all faiths and religious denomination now make it an annual pilgrimage, particularly during the Winter and Summer solstices.
 Yet the original purpose of Stonehenge is still an enigma, one that even the best brains in the world have failed to unravel.
 Lord Byron in his poem 'Don Juan' echoed one of the questions many have sought to answer: “The Druid's groves are gone - so much the better.
 Stonehenge is not, but what the devil is it?”

 The Saxons called the group of stones 'Stonehenge' or the 'Hanging Stones', while medieval writers refer to it as the 'Giant's Dance'.
 Inigo Jones the renowned 17th-century architect and the first to make a serious study of it, considered Stonehenge to be a Roman temple.
 Then William Stukeley an 18th-century antiquary and freemason convinced many that Stonehenge was once a ‘Temple of the British Druids’.
 Only in the 20th century have archaeologists established the true age of the monument and arrived at a more realistic conclusion as to its purpose.